Get insider access

 Dell Alienware AW2721D

 The Gigabyte AORUS FI27Q-X and the Dell Alienware AW2721D are both great overall monitors with similar features.
-They're each 27 inch, 1440p screens with a 240Hz refresh rate.
-The Gigabyte has native FreeSync support, G-SYNC compatibility, and it has a quicker response time.
+They're each 27-inch, 1440p screens with a 240Hz refresh rate.
+The Gigabyte has native FreeSync support, G-SYNC compatibility, and a quicker response time.
 However, the Dell gets much brighter, especially in HDR, and it has native G-SYNC support, but FreeSync also works on it.
 Choosing one over the other can really depend on which graphics card you have.

 HP OMEN X 27

-The Gigabyte AORUS FI27Q-X is a better gaming monitor than the HP OMEN X 27, mainly because of their different panel types.
-The IPS panel on the Gigabyte has much wider viewing angles than the TN panel on the HP.
+The Gigabyte AORUS FI27Q-X is a better gaming monitor than the HP OMEN X 27, mainly because of its different panel types.
+The Gigabyte's IPS panel has much wider viewing angles than the HP's TN panel.
 It also gets brighter, so it fights glare easily in brighter rooms.
 However, the HP does a better job at rendering clear text, mainly because it uses an RGB sub-pixel layout compared to the BGR layout on the Gigabyte, and not all programs can use this layout.

 + Show more